rudeboybert/MATH116/syllabus.md

 #### 1) Weekly Problem Sets 10%

-The problem sets in this class should be viewed as low-stakes opportunitiesto develop one's statistics and data science muscles and receive feedback on the progress of one's learning, instead of viewing them as evaluative tools used by the instructor to assign grades.
+The problem sets in this class should be viewed as low-stakes opportunities to develop one's statistics and data science muscles and receive feedback on the progress of one's learning, instead of viewing them as evaluative tools used by the instructor to assign grades.
 To reinforce this thinking, each problem set is